ricgene/rag/README.md

 1. **Document Loading**:
    - The system loads documents from the `financial_docs/` directory
-   - Supports both PDF and Excel files
+   - Supports PDF, Excel, and HTML files
    - Maintains document metadata and source information
+   - HTML files are processed to extract text content while preserving structure

 2. **Document Processing**:
    - Documents are split into manageable chunks